alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 Suppose the address is 86.
 We push 86 onto `:S`.

-We push the relative address 02 (the second two byte address) onto the control stack `CS` and onto the relative address stack `:RELADR`.
+We push the relative address 1 (index 1, second and third 16 bit address) onto the control stack `CS` and onto the relative address stack `:RELADR`.

 While these have the same value for the same reason, the `CS` will grow and shrink